mengadev/mengadev/README.md

-Hi, im Menga! i'm a young software developer from Italy.
+Hi, im Menga! a young software developer from Italy.
 Here you can find some of my projects